rasoanirinamialisoa/library-management/README.md

     - 200 - Success: The author deleted
     - Content Type: application/json
     - Schema: [Author](#author)

+### /authors/import

+#### POST - Import a list of authors

+- Import a list of authors from JSON or Excel files.
+- Request Body: The file to import in either JSON or Excel format.
+- Responses:
+  - 200 - Success: List of imported authors
+  - Content Type: application/json
+  - Schema: Type: array, Items: [Author](#author)
 ### /topics

 #### GET - Get all topics